An Awakening

 *No AI-generated content

-***A reaction video link has been added to continue access to the full audition and backstory from the 1:02 minute mark, plus commentary.
+***A reaction video link has been added to continue access to the full audition and backstory, plus commentary.

 Click Button